Higher dimensional analogon of Borcea-Voisin Calabi-Yau manifolds, their Hodge numbers and $L$-functions: zeta functions of a finite quotient

 The tensor product of polynomials extends uniquely to the case of rational functions~$f=\dfrac{a}{b},$ $g=\dfrac{c}{d}$, where $a, b, c, d\in \mathbb{K}[t]$ by taking:

-Rose in \cite{Rose} introduced the \textit{orbifold Frobenius morphisms} on the Chen-Ruan orbifold cohomology and use it define \textit{orbifold zeta function} where $H^{*}_{\textrm{CR}}(\mathcal{X}, \QQ_{l})$ is $\ell$-adic Chen Ruan cohomology and $\Frob_{\orb}$ is the \textit{orbifold Frobenius morphism} defined in Section 3 and 5, respectively of \cite{Rose}.
-It was also proven (Corollary 6.4) that for a crepant resolution $\tylda{X}\to X$ of the course moduli scheme $X$ of $\mathcal{X}$ the orbifold cohomological zeta function of $\mathcal{X}$ coincide with classical zeta function of $\tylda{X}$ i.e.
+Rose in \cite{Rose} introduced the \textit{orbifold Frobenius morphisms} on the Chen-Ruan orbifold cohomology and used it to define the \textit{orbifold zeta function} where $H^{*}_{\textrm{CR}}(\mathcal{X}, \QQ_{l})$ is $\ell$-adic Chen Ruan cohomology and $\Frob_{\orb}$ is the \textit{orbifold Frobenius morphism} defined in Section 3 and 5, respectively of \cite{Rose}.
+It was also proven (\cite[Corollary 6.4]{Rose}) that for a crepant resolution $\tylda{X}\to X$ of the course moduli scheme $X$ of $\mathcal{X}$ the orbifold cohomological zeta function of $\mathcal{X}$ coincides with classical zeta function of $\tylda{X}$ i.e.